simplex-chat/simplex-chat/docs/guide/app-settings.md

 You can also configure how notifications look when a new message arrives via the following options:

-- `message text` - show contact name and message.
+- `message text (default)` - show both contact name and message.
 - `contact name` - show only contact name.
 - `hidden` - hide both contact name and message.

 **Please note**: For instant and periodic notifications to work on Android, you need to disable power optimization when prompted by the app, or later via the app settings.
 Also, some variants of Android require additional settings.
 For example, MIUI on Xiaomi phones require you to enable "Auto start" for the notification service to work.
 Please read the [Don't kill my app](https://dontkillmyapp.com/) guide for any additional settings that may be required on your device.
 Also, instant notifications have the highest battery consumption - we are working to reduce it to be less or the same as for periodic notifications.

 ### Network & servers

-This screen allows you to configure your own SMP relays and change other network settings.

 <img src="../../blog/images/20230204-transport.png" width="288">

+This screen allows you to configure your own SMP servers, XFTP servers, WebRTC ICE servers, and other network settings.

 #### SMP servers